Alan Shatter

 He has had occasional opinion articles published in The Irish Times, the Irish Independent, the Sunday Independent, the Business Post, the Jerusalem Post and the Times of Israel.

 He is chairperson of the Inheritance Tax Reform Campaign and of Magen David Adom Ireland.

+He is also a board member of the Israel Council on Foreign Relations and chair of MDA Ireland.

 Personal life

 Born in Dublin to a Jewish family, Shatter is the son of Elaine and Reuben Shatter, an English couple who met by chance when they were both on holiday in Ireland in 1947.
 He was educated at The High School, Dublin, Trinity College Dublin and the Europa Institute of the University of Amsterdam.
 In his late teens, he worked for two months in Israel on a kibbutz.

 Shatter has lived most of his life in Dublin; he grew up in Rathgar and Rathfarnham and lives now in Ballinteer with his wife, Carol Ann (Danker) Shatter.
 He has two adult children.
 With interests in fifteen properties, Shatter had the largest property portfolio of any member of Ireland's cabinet while a cabinet minister (2011–2014).